 Starting with this bloated context that comes from starting with a tale, more than one team has been ruined.
 What I see many designers fail to understand is that 99 percent of the time, in many different environments, you can reveal all the important parts of your story.

-All good game stories that matter are convertible, mutable, capable of taking many forms.
+All good game stories that matter are convertible, mutable, and capable of taking many forms.
 In reality, this is sometimes how you can say what’s really at the heart of your story.
 Looking at stuff that will work just as well for various characters, a different setting, with all of the specific materials replaced entirely.

 I mean, think of a story like that of Othello.
 The tale will fit just as well in the distant future of the space empire as in medieval Denmark.
 It could have been set up in Rome.
 It may have anthropomorphic animals.